North Korean cold noodles a hit as historic summit warms up ties with South

 Hungry South Koreans were clearly impressed and by midday #Pyongyang Naengmyeon was one of the top trending topics on Korean-language Twitter while the lines at restaurants specializing in the dish, like the Eulmildae in a run-down part of Seoul, grew.

-“This is the longest queue I’ve ever seen,” Kim Won-seok, a regular customer at the restaurant, said of the customers lined up 40 meters (130 feet) just before noon.
+“This is the longest queue I’ve ever seen,” Kim Won-seok, a regular customer at the restaurant, said of the customers lined up 40 metres (130 feet) just before noon.

 Major retailer E-land Mall was offering a 2 kg bag of “Inter-Korea summit special Pyongyang naengmyeon” for 6,900 won ($6.40).